bal-sm/repo-for-learning/systems/new_programming/docker/README.md

 For Python,
 > You can get recommendations from [here](https://pythonspeed.com/articles/base-image-python-docker-images/).

+## _By design_

+- Docker container supposed to be run and then exited, with datas that are created automatically deleted.
+  - TAPI GOBLOGNYA TEH AING KENAPA AING GAK BISA JALANIN `podman run `_`the name of the container dari _podman ps -a_`
+    - atau aing bodo aja
+    - Huft fk marah

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)